scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 uses l2 regularlization, and *Lasso Regression*, which uses l1 regularization.
 Choosing their regularization parameter is important.

-Let us set these paramaters on the Diabetes dataset, a simple regression problem.
+Let us set these parameters on the Diabetes dataset, a simple regression problem.
 The diabetes data consists of 10 physiological variables (age, sex, weight, blood pressure) measure on 442 patients, and an indication of disease progression after one year::